shrikrishnau/Nashville_Housing_Data/README.md

 </p>

 ## Problem statement
-The World Covid has to be sourced from web, cleaned and analysed using SQL.
-Produce your insights from the data after analysis.
+The Nashville Housing Data has to be sourced from web and cleaned using SQL implementing different functions in SQL.

 ## About the data set
 * The dataset was sourced from [Nashville Housing Data](https://www.kaggle.com/datasets/tmthyjames/nashville-housing-data).
-* This dataset contains the data of population dead due to COVID and vaccinated population of various countries.
+* This dataset contains the data of the residential properties of the city of Nashville.

 ## Overall Analysis View
-The aim of this project is to find the projected growth of COVID cases.
+The aim of this project is to clean the data using SQL to make it fit for an easy analysis.

 ## Link to Code
 [SQL Code](https://github.com/shrikrishnau/Nashville_Housing_Data/blob/main/Nashville%20Housing%20Data.sql)